psse-cpu/se-1223-orientation-slides/description.md

 ![inheritance](images/gui.jpg)

-We'll endure with boring CLI apps for a while, but your next Uber for Sardines startup idea needs a GUI right?
-You'll build a mobile app or mobile game for your final project.
+CLI apps get boring after a while, but your next Uber for Sardines startup idea needs a GUI right?
+You'll build a mobile app or game for your final project.